OPENING HOURS 7 days

 In 1963, Peter married Patricia Sherrard from Ireland, having met due to a mutual interest in rhododendrons.

-Glendoick is most unusual for the UK in that we have resisted the temptation to change from field to container production of rhododendrons.
-Bucking the current trend to grow everything in containers, we still grow more than 80% of our stock outside in nursery beds where they form large and vigorous root systems and good plant habit.
+Glendoick is unusual for the UK in that we have resisted the temptation to change from field to container production of rhododendrons.
+Bucking the current trend to grow everything in containers, we still grow more than 80% of rhododendrons and azaleas outside in nursery beds where they form large and vigorous root systems and good plant habit.
 We are convinced that better and more easily-established plants are produced by open ground production methods and many species cannot be produced in containers at all.

 Glendoick has exported plants as far away as Japan, Australia and New Zealand, the USA and Canada and all over Europe.
-We provide plants to most major UK rhododendron collections, public and private and we recently supplied plants for an enormous rhododendron planting for the restoration of Crystal Palace Park, London and several other large-scale milennium projects in the UK.
-The nursery has expanded gradually over the years and is now the largest retail rhododendron and azalea specialist nursery in Europe - perhaps in the world.
+We provide plants to most major UK rhododendron collections, public and private and we have supplied plants to many major plantsing projects in recent years: restoration of Crystal Palace Park, London, Harewood House, Aldourie Castle, Fort Belvedere, Kinross House, Finnart Lodge, Mount Stewart, Annesgrove, Mount Usher, Bremen Rhododendron Park and many many more.

-In addition to our huge range of rhododendrons and azaleas, we specialise in hardy camellias, Kalmia and ericaceous subjects, Asiatic Primula, Meconopsis, Lilium, Nomocharis and other plants, particularly those collected by the Coxs' own expeditions.
+In addition to our huge range of rhododendrons and azaleas, we specialise in hardy camellias, Kalmia, Meconopsis, Lilium, Nomocharis and other plants, particularly those collected by the Coxs' own expeditions.

 Glendoick Gardens was a small retail mail-order business until 1973 when Glendoick Garden Centre was opened under the direction of Patricia Cox.
 Peter and Patricia had spent several years visiting as many garden centres as they could before taking the plunge.
 For a time the garden centre was managed by Peter's sister Susan and her husband Norman.